DIACETYL IN VAPE JUICE ?

 A study conducted in 2006 on the toxic compounds of tobacco cigarettes determines a rate of 335.9 micrograms of diacetyl per cigarette.

 Thus, a smoker consuming one pack of cigarettes per day inhales about 6718 micrograms of diacetyl.

-In comparison, an e-cigarette study conducted in 2015 determined that the diacetyl content from an ecigarette cartridge is rated at 9 micrograms.
+In comparison, an e-cigarette study conducted in 2015 determined that the diacetyl coming from an ecigarette cartridge is rated at 9 micrograms.

-Thus, a vaper consuming one cartridge per day inhales about 9 micrograms of diacetyl.
+Thus, vaping one cartridge per day is inhaling about 9 micrograms of diacetyl.

-In this regard, exposure to diacetyl is 750 times higher by smoking than by vaping.
+In this regard, exposure to diacetyl is 750 times higher by smoking than vaping.